Ap6661/QuickEquip/README.md

 To change the CloudVariable that you spawn the avatar from:
 1. Inspect the facet
 1. Select the button in the UI
-1. Change the path on the `CloudVarValue<Uri>` component to your desired variable.
+1. Change the path on the `CloudValueVariable<Uri>` component to your desired variable.